Where to Stay in Boston for First-Timer Visitors

 This unique hotel in Boston is situated in Charles Street Jail, housing some of Boston’s most notorious criminals for 120 years!

-So if you visit Boston twice you can stay in the police headquarters at Loews Boston then the jail at The Liberty, perfect for those obsessed with true crime podcasts.
+So if you visit Boston twice, you can stay in the police headquarters at Hotel AKA Back Bay and then the jail at The Liberty, perfect for those obsessed with true crime podcasts.

 The hotel decor is a mix of contemporary decor with a nod to its past.